wisetime-io/wisetime-patrawin-connector/README.md

 # WiseTime Patrawin Connector

+## Status

+The WiseTime Patrawin Connector is currently under development, and is not ready for production use.
+This notice will be removed once the connector is deemed production-ready.

+## About

 The WiseTime Patrawin Connector connects [WiseTime](https://wisetime.io) to [Patrawin](https://www.cpaglobal.com/ipone-patrawin), and will automatically:

 * Create a new WiseTime tag whenever a new case is created in Patrawin